Borovskova/Borovskova/README.md

 Welcome to my corner of GitHub! ✨

-I'm a Middle Software Engineer at AppsFlyer, a full-stack developer, a cloud engineer who is interested in learning new technologies and everything about the IT💻
+I'm a Middle Software Engineer at AppsFlyer, a full-stack developer, and a cloud engineer who is interested in learning new technologies and everything about IT💻

 ---